oguzzhanturkmen/note-taking-app-react-native/README.md

 ## Overview

-Welcome to our simple and efficient Note Taking App, designed for those who value simplicity and convenience.
+Welcome to my simple and efficient Note Taking App, designed for those who value simplicity and convenience.
 This app operates entirely offline, ensuring your notes are private and accessible anytime.

 ## Technologies